adrigiaquinta/adrigiaquinta/README.md

                                                 👋 Hi!
 I'm Adrián Giaquinta

-🌱 **Biologist | PhD Candidate in Biological Sciences**
+🌱 **Biologist | Data scientist | PhD Candidate in Biological Sciences**

 I am currently pursuing my PhD in **Evolutionary Ecology**, focusing on plant-pollinator interactions.
-I am passionate about understanding how environmental changes affect these relationships and how we can conserve biodiversity.
+I am passionate about understanding how these relationships affect in phenotipic traits and how we can conserve biodiversity.

 ---

 ## 📚 **Interests and Skills**

 - 🔬 **Research**: Evolutionary ecology, plant-pollinator interactions, environmental changes.
-- 📊 **Data analysis**: Experience with mixed models, machine learning, and multivariate analysis.
+- 📊 **Data analysis**: Experience with modeling, machine learning, and multivariate analysis.
 - 💻 **Tools**: Proficient in **R** and **Python**.

 ---